ALS Health Clinic

 Amyotrophic Lateral Sclerosis (ALS), commonly known as Lou Gehrig’s disease, is a neuromuscular disease that attacks motor neurons.
 This causes progressive paralysis which makes even the simplest movements such as walking, communicating, and eating impossible.
 Once the disease is diagnosed, specialists and health care professionals at our ALS Clinic offer patients comprehensive treatment in a compassionate setting.

-Although it is impossible to erase the weakness and progressive muscle paralysis that accompany ALS, team members strive to maintain a patient’s muscle function and his or her ability to perform the daily activities of life.
+Although it is impossible to erase the weakness and progressive muscle paralysis that accompany ALS, team members at our neurology clinic strive to maintain a patient’s muscle function and his or her ability to perform the daily activities of life.

 The Phoenix Neurological Associates ALS Clinic creates solutions to the many challenges people with ALS face.
 The ALS Clinic capitalizes on the interaction and cooperation among the physicians and health care professionals who are members of the patient’s caregiving team.
 Further, the ALS Clinic works closely with the local ALS association to provide numerous at-home services, including respite care.